-What you must pay when Services that are covered for you you get these services a Plan provider.
-One pair of standard therapeutic (prescription) eyeglasses You pay \$0 for one pair of every calendar year (includes one pair of standard frames and standard eyeglasses with standard frames or contact single vision, bifocal or trifocal lenses) or contact lenses per prescription change for Keratoconus, Anisometropia (more lenses for Keratoconus, Anisometropia or high than 3.0 diopters), or high myopia (more than 7.0 diopters). myopia.
-You will pay any If your prescription changes during the year, an additional cost over the allowed charge. pair of glasses or contacts will be covered for each change.
-No referral is required for this service, but you must obtain covered eyewear from a Plan provider.
-You pay \$0 for an annual One routine eye exam each calendar year routine eye exam.
-No referral is required for an annual routine eye exam, but you must use a provider in the EyeMed Vision Care network.
-Plan pays up to \$150 each calendar year towards the full One pair of routine eyeglasses (prescription lenses and retail price (not sale price) frames) or contact lenses every calendar year.
-If the glasses you pay for routine or contact lenses are purchased from a provider in the prescription eyeglasses or EyeMed network, the benefit is limited to \$150.
-Sale items contact lenses purchased are excluded, and this benefit cannot be combined with any from an EyeMed vision other store discounts, coupons, or promotional codes. provider.
-The EyeMed provider will process the claim.
+Services that are covered for you What you must pay when you get these services network.
+You will pay any cost over the Medicare allowed charge if you purchase upgraded frames.
+No referral is required for this service, but you must obtain covered eyewear from a provider in the EyeMed Vision Care network. • One pair of standard therapeutic (prescription) eyeglasses every calendar year (includes one pair of standard frames and single vision, bifocal or trifocal lenses) or contact lenses for Keratoconus, Anisometropia , High Myopia, Aphakia, Congential Aphakia, or Pseudoaphakia.
+You pay \$0 for one pair of standard eyeglasses with standard frames or contact lenses for Keratoconus, Anisometropia , High Myopia, Aphakia, Congential Aphakia, or Pseudoaphakia.
+You will pay any cost over the allowed charge.
+No referral is required for this service, but you must obtain covered eyewear from a provider in the EyeMed Vision Care network. • One routine eye exam each calendar year.
+You pay \$0 for one annual routine eye exam.
+No referral is required for an annual routine eye exam, but you must use a provider in the EyeMed Vision Care network. • One pair of routine eyeglasses (prescription lenses and frames) and/or contact lenses up to \$300 every calendar year.
+To access the routine eyewear benefit, you may